HyperionU/Nota-Set/README.md

 # ***Nota-Set***
 A series of notes & presentations, provided by Hyperion University

-## New for v2.5.0
+## New for v2.6.0

 ### Additions / Changes

 #### @nota-set/www

-- Extrema and Curve Sketching (Calculus 12)
+- Applications of Differentiation (Calculus 12)
-- Update Astro to 5.9.x
+- Update Astro to 5.11.x

 #### @nota-set/docs

-- Update Astro to 5.9.x
+- Update Astro to 5.11.x

 ## **Notes List:**
 * ### Social Studies 10